mpi-sws-rse/thingflow-python/examples/event_library_comparison/README.rst

 completion of the sensor.
 If neither of those happened, it reschedules the loop to run in half a second.

-AntEvents Version
+ThingFlow Version
 -----------------
-In the AntEvents version, state is maintained by each individual component, and we can rely on the scheduler to deal with calling our task periodically.
+In the ThingFlow version, state is maintained by each individual component, and we can rely on the scheduler to deal with calling our task periodically.
 Boundary events (errors and termination) are handled through a combination of the scheduler and the individual AntEvent filters.
 Assuming we already have a